-The negotiators did not stare in the eye the historical and structural inequality in the economy‚ and the inequality rested and still rests in the disparity between those who own productive assets and management skills‚ on the one hand‚ and those who don’t” (Moseneke, 2019:5).
+The negotiators did not stare in the eye the historical and structural inequality in the economy‚ and the inequality rested and still rests in the disparity between those who own productive assets and management skills‚ on the one hand‚ and those who don’t.
+(Moseneke 2019:5)

-Alec Erwin, a leading white academic and trade unionist at the time argued that, “by failing to face the dangers of an unstructured relationship within the Alliance and paying insufficient attention to the need to find new ways of building worker-class organisation, the workerist leadership missed a major opportunity to build working class power” (Erwin, 2017; 251).
-What was needed, he said, was “a second Joe foster speech process after the formation of Cosatu, and then again after the democratic transition” (ibid., p.
+Erwin, a leading white academic and trade unionist at the time, argued that “by failing to face the dangers of an unstructured relationship within the Alliance and paying insufficient attention to the need to find new ways of building worker-class organisation, the workerist leadership missed a major opportunity to build working-class power” (The Unresolved National Question, 251).
+What was needed, he said, was “a second Joe Foster speech process after the formation of Cosatu, and then again after the democratic transition” (ibid., p.
 250).

 At the centre of Erwin’s argument is the significance of the Foster speech.
-The significance was two-fold: firstly, it was not the product of one person but of a deep participatory process “of some months of meetings, discussions and laborious drafts ... by worker leaders … linked to factories [and] as a result of the close proximity to the factories to the townships” (ibid., p.
-237).
-Secondly, “There was an ‘embryonic political theory’ present in the Foster speech” (ibid., p.
-250).
+The significance was two-fold: firstly, it was not the product of one person but of a deep participatory process “of some months of meetings, discussions and laborious drafts ... by worker leaders … linked to factories [and] as a result of the close proximity of the factories to the townships” (The Unresolved National Question; 237).
+Secondly, “There was an ‘embryonic political theory’ present in the Foster speech” (The Unresolved National Question, 250).

 What was articulated in the Foster speech, Erwin argued, “was a well-disciplined worker organisation that had a national presence within the economy but that could also engage in local and regional matters and was conceived of as a working-class movement that would be so significant that the Alliance would have little option but to accommodate it and pay heed to working class needs” (ibid., p.
 250).

-Erwin’s argument as to why this did not happen is that “there was an overestimation of how far towards worker organisation the Alliance could be cajoled, and there was an overestimation of the resilience of the worker leadership structures that had been built up within Cosatu” (ibid., p.
-251).
-The result was that there was no platform where “a longer term reflection on how the relationship between worker organisation and the Alliance should be structured” (ibid., p.
-251).
+Erwin’s argument as to why this did not happen is that “there was an overestimation of how far towards worker organisation the Alliance could be cajoled, and there was an overestimation of the resilience of the worker leadership structures that had been built up within Cosatu” (The Unresolved National Question, 251).
+The result was that there was no platform where “a longer term reflection on how the relationship between worker organisation and the Alliance should be structured” (The Unresolved National Question, 251).
 Erwin concluded: “For worker power to be built, it has to be built from the bottom again.
-It should be worker leaders who deal with the local issues of service delivery and they should then use their national power to ensure that delivery is provided” (ibid., p.
-252).
+It should be worker leaders who deal with the local issues of service delivery and they should then use their national power to ensure that delivery is provided” (The Unresolved National Question, 252).

 Erwin raised a fascinating counter-factual.
 But to answer it more fully, we need to revisit the debates in the early nineties on the relationship between unions and political parties.
 I will examine this more fully in my presentation at the conference in July 2022.
 In the meantime, I offer some preliminary thoughts.